 Now, boiling water won’t clear out the chemical pollutants from water.
 But it’s quite effective for purifying water in the wilderness as well as for urban survival.
 Most importantly, making sure that everyone you’re bugging out with understands this is key.

 If you ask how to make dirty water clean easily, the answer is- sedimentation.
 Perhaps, this effective natural water purification method is also the most overlooked.

 But, when you’re out in the wild and the only water available is murky, this process is simply a no-brainer.
 And it can be easily combined with chemical or UV purification systems.

 What’s great is that a lot of survival-related products actually contain water purification tubes built-in.
-There are some survival shovels that you can use to dig up ground water, let sedimentation happen, and then use the included water filtration device to filter out the contaminants.
+There are some survival shovels that you can use to dig up groundwater, allow sedimentation to happen, and then use the included water filtration device to filter out the contaminants.

-Distillation is another effective way of natural water filtration.
+Distillation is another effective way of obtaining filtered water.
 Here the water is heated and converted into steam.
 Next, this steam is captured and condensed back into water.

 Note, distillation can’t remove all forms of organic compounds.
 But most heavier particles and pathogens are cleaned off.
 Basically, the process mimics the way the planet purifies water through evaporation and rain.
 This natural mechanism is called the hydrologic cycle.